Last updated

 iOS 18 and Apple Intelligence

 There are new language tools to help you write, summarize content, and prioritize notifications.
 There are also generative AI image features that allow you to create custom emojis and images for iMessage.
-Siri will now be personalized and fit your needs, so you can give it specific instructions using the information in your phone and ask more specialized questions.
+Siri will also be personalized and fit your needs, so you can give it specific instructions using the information in your phone and ask specialized questions.

-How to update to the latest version of iOS
+How to update to iOS 18.3

 If it’s been a while or you’ve never performed a software update, you’ll want to do so immediately.
 While app improvements and emojis are nice, iOS updates also frequently include critical safety updates that improve the security of your device.